Skip to main content

 Spring Break Immersion Program

-While your actual immersion trip may last only a week, the knowledge you gain and the growth you experience will last long after that, and our program will continue to support and engage you in your ongoing efforts to work for justice in your communities and to stand in solidarity through practices of accompaniment and advocacy.
+Your immersion trip may last only a week, however, the knowledge you gain and the growth you experience will last long after that.
+Our program will continue to support and engage you in your ongoing efforts to work for justice in your communities, and to stand in solidarity through practices of accompaniment and advocacy.

 Financial assistance is available for any student who wishes to participate in an immersion experience but would have difficulty paying the total cost.
-More details will be provided here after the application is open.
+More details are provided here in the application.

 Trip Descriptions